conmeehan/conmeehan.github.io/PathogenDataCourse/DataHandlingAndPresentation.md

 key: page-DataHandling
 ---

-This tutorial outlines the basics concepts in data handling and tidying and also in figure generation.<br>
+This tutorial outlines the basics concepts in data handling (including tidying) and also in figure generation.<br>
 ## Learning outcomes
 * Identify the steps in the research cycle
 * Describe selection bias